Dynamic Placement in Refugee Resettlement: Conclusion

-We are deeply grateful to HIAS for providing data and for sharing insights into the practical challenges of refugee resettlement.
-We thank Bailey Flanigan and David Wajc for helpful discussions.

-This work was supported by Economic and Social Research Council grant ES/R007470/1; by National Science Foundation grants CCF-1733556, CCF-2007080, CMMI-1825348, and IIS-2024287; and by Office of Naval Research grant N00014-20-1-2488.
+\begin{acks} We are deeply grateful to HIAS for providing data and for sharing insights into the practical challenges of refugee resettlement.
+We thank Siddhartha Banerjee, Avrim Blum, Bailey Flanigan, and David Wajc for helpful discussions.
+This work was supported by Economic and Social Research Council grant ES/R007470/1; by National Science Foundation grants CCF-1733556, CCF-2007080, CMMI-1825348, and IIS-2024287; and by Office of Naval Research grant N00014-20-1-2488. \end{acks}